severoraz/todotxt-cli-tedit/README.md

 # tedit
-A todotxt-cli extension to edit single tasks in the text editor of your choice.
+A todo.txt-cli shell script extension to edit single tasks in the text editor of your choice.

 Listed in the [todo.txt-cli addon directory][1].